galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

     > {: .solution}
     {: .question}

-2. Filter host assigned reads based on **Kraken2** assignations
+2. Filter host assigned reads based on **Kraken2** assignments
     1. Manipulate **Kraken2** classification to extract the sequence ids of all hosts sequences identified with **Kraken2**
-    2. Filter the FASTQ files to get 1 ouput with the host assigned sequences and 1 output without the host assigned reads
+    2. Filter the FASTQ files to get 1 ouput with the host-assigned sequences and 1 output without the host-assigned reads

     <div class="Long-Version" markdown="1">